xoengineering/node_info/README.md

 is a standardized way for Fediverse servers to expose metadata about themselves, including software information, supported protocols, usage statistics, and more.

-A pure Ruby implementation of the NodeInfo protocol for the Fediverse, providing both client and server functionality.
+Ruby gem implemementation of the `NodeInfo` protocol for the Fediverse, providing both client and server functionality.
-This gem implements NodeInfo 2.1 as specified in [FEP-f1d5](https://codeberg.org/fediverse/fep/src/branch/main/fep/f1d5/fep-f1d5.md).
+This gem implements `NodeInfo` 2.1 as specified in [FEP-f1d5](https://codeberg.org/fediverse/fep/src/branch/main/fep/f1d5/fep-f1d5.md).

 ## Features

-- Pure Ruby     - Works with any Ruby framework or plain scripts
+- Language agnostic - Works with any Ruby framework or plain scripts
 - Client            - Discover and fetch `NodeInfo` from any Fediverse server
 - Server            - Serve your own `NodeInfo` documents
 - Dynamic Stats     - Support for static values or dynamic procs for usage statistics

 ## Installation